Can a Joint Owner of a Property Force a Sale?

 A forced sale is a legal procedure of accomplishing a court-order sale of a jointly owned land or property.
 Here a co-owner of the property appeals to the court for permission to sell the property against the will of the other co-owner of the property.

 In that condition, the sale generally occurs under the supervision of the court.
 Here the result of the appeal can go against the appealer.
 Again it can result in another way – the division of property.
-This forced sale process is sometimes called partition lawsuit.
+This forced sale process is sometimes called a partition lawsuit.

 Common Intentions of Joint Property and Legal Situation for Termination